 Exemptions can only be granted for a single Reporting Year (July 1 - June 30).
 Registrants who will be on an extended leave of absence may re-apply for another exemption for the next Reporting Year.
 Registrants on a long-term disability leave or those who do not intend to return to practice within the next 24 months are encouraged to apply for "non-practising status".
-For more information on non-practising status, see our Overview and FAQ of Non-Practising Status.
+For more information on non-practising status, see AboutNon-Practising Status.

-When completing the Application for Exemption Form, select the Reporting Year when you will be most absent and/or the reporting deadline (e.g., June 30, 2024) that you wish to be exempted from.
+When completing the Application for Exemption Form, select the Reporting Year when you will be most absent and/or the reporting deadline (e.g., June 30, 2025) from which you wish to be exempted.

 All exemption requests will be reviewed by CE Program administrative staff, and, if applicable, by the Engineers and Geoscientists BC Audit and Practice Review Committee, to determine the eligibility for an exemption.
 Additional information or documentation may be requested.
-If granted, Registrants will be notified by staff of how their CE Program requirements will change for the time requested.
+If granted, Registrants will be notified by staff by email of how their CE Program requirements will change for the time requested.